NobleMajo/ubuntudind/README.md

 The main focus of this project is to provide a ubuntu image with functional docker deamon.
 You can use this image to run docker containers in a ubuntu container.

+This container needs the '--privileged' flag to run!
+This gives extended privileges to this container.

 # example commands
 ## pull image
 ```sh